Tanovea (rabacfosadine) Chemotherapy

 Rabacfosadine is fully FDA-approved to treat canine lymphoma as of July 2021.7

 How long does Tanovea last?
-Given alone, it has a 73% response rate with remission generally lasting 4-6 months.8 That means that 73% of dogs taking Tanovea went into remission, and that remission generally last 4-6 months.
+Given alone, it has a 73% response rate, with remission generally lasting 4-6 months.8 That means that 73% of dogs taking Tanovea went into remission, generally lasting 4-6 months.

-• An initial study that alternated Tanovea with doxorubicin (treatments once every three weeks for a total of six, with three of each drug) yielded response rates and remission duration about the same as a full CHOP protocol.5 A confirmatory study is underway.
+• An initial study alternated Tanovea with doxorubicin.
+Treatments were given once every three weeks for a total of six, with three treatments of each drug.
+This treatment pattern yielded response rates and remission duration about the same as a full CHOP protocol (the gold standard protocol for lymphoma in dogs).5 A confirmatory study is underway to see if these results hold up.

-• Colorado State University, University of Wisconsin-Madison, and University of California-Davis are testing a protocol that uses rabacfosadine as part of CHOP.
+• Colorado State University, the University of Wisconsin-Madison, and the University of California-Davis are all testing a protocol that uses rabacfosadine as part of CHOP.

 Multiple Myeloma